 National Preparedness Month

-Thank you for taking time to help make America more prepared
+Thank you for taking time to help make America more prepared for emergencies.

 • Week 1 - Aug.
 28 - Sept.
 3: